iMikie/Semantic-UI-Rails/README.md

 ```
 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)

+Just as it's said there is a *Rails Way* of doing things, there is also a *Semantic-UI* way.
+I think you'll like it.
+Depending on your level of experience, though, it can take a little time to wrap your head around it and figure out how to make it play nice with Rails.
+It did for me and so I wrote this.
+Once you are up and running, you'll find the Semantic-UI website has lots of documentation.

 1. This **README** describes how to add Semantic-UI to a new or existing Rails app.
 2. This **repo** contains a new Rails 4.2.3 app with Semantic-UI already set up, and integrated into several examples structured for Rails.
 See "Using the Basic Semantic-UI Rails App".